mrphilroth/mrphilroth.github.com/_posts/2013-04-02-significance-of-the-heats-streak.md

 Using a [least squares](http://en.wikipedia.org/wiki/Least_squares) fit, I matched most of the data to the exponential decay shown in red.
-The best fit parameters describe model a distribution of streaks where each team has about a 50% chance to win an individual game (48.8% to be exact).
+The best fit parameters model a distribution of streaks where each team has about a 50% chance to win an individual game (48.8% to be exact).
 This makes lot of intuitive sense, but that situation doesn't accuratly describe the long tail.

 In order to model the tail, I subtracted the first model from the data and did a linear least squares fit on the logarithm of the remaining